dfhoughton/ranagrams/README.md

 ## Installation

+Rana is available on `crates.io`, so you can install it with a

+    cargo install ranagrams

-This is not yet up on crates.io.
-To install it you will need to install the nightly version of Rust (I believe), clone this project or copy it to your machine, and run `cargo build --release` in its directory.
+You can also clone or copy this project to your machine and run `cargo build --release` in its directory.
 This will produce an executable called `target/release/rana`.
 To use the executable you will need a word list.
 I have not checked mine in.
+You may have a file named something like `/usr/share/dict/words` on your computer.
+If so, this will work, though it may have every individual letter in it along with other words, which means if you use it as your dictionary that `c a t` will be an anagram of `cat`.
 You can find word lists on-line if you simply search for "word list".
 The list will need to have all the forms you are interested in.
 Rana cannot infer "cats" from "cat", much less "brought" from "bring".

 ## History and Credits